 Table of Contents

-The best lens for astrophotography is determined by factors like the type of target, the level of light pollution in your location, and the budget you have.
+The type of target, the level of light pollution in your area, and your budget all play a role in determining the best lens for astrophotography and for your needs.
 Small and distant targets require a telephoto lens of at least 350mm and, for widefield astrophotography, a lens between 17mm and 150mm.

 How to Choose the Best Lens for Astrophotography